emacs-compat/compat/README.md

 Distribution
 ------------

-compat.el and all other files in this directory are distributed under the GPL, Version 3 (like Emacs itself).
+compat.el and all other source files in this directory are distributed under the [GNU Public License], Version 3 (like Emacs itself).
+The manual (`compat.texi`) is distributed under the [GNU Free Documentation License], Version 1.3.

 [EOL]: https://wiki.centos.org/About/Product
 [GNU ELPA]: http://elpa.gnu.org/packages/compat.html